microsoft/MLOpsPython/docs/getting_started.md

     - For Source, select the source build pipeline.
     - Other fields will get auto populated, you can leave them as it is.

-1. <<TODO: Add the build artifacts from the build pipeline to use the deployment code>>

 1. <<TODO: Update the working directory for all steps and install-setup.py file path>>